 SAMM model overview

-The mission of OWASP Software Assurance Maturity Model (SAMM) is to be the prime maturity model for software assurance that provides an effective and measurable way for all types of organizations to analyse and improve their software security posture.
+The mission of OWASP Software Assurance Maturity Model (SAMM) is to be the prime maturity model for software assurance that provides an effective and measurable way for all types of organizations to analyze and improve their software security posture.
 OWASP SAMM supports the complete software lifecycle, including development and acquisition, and is technology and process agnostic.
 It is intentionally built to be evolutive and risk-driven in nature.

 The original model (v1.0) was written by Pravir Chandra and dates back from 2009.
-Over the last 10 years, it has proven a widely distributed and effective model for improving secure software practices in different types of organisations throughout the world.
+Over the last 10 years, it has proven a widely distributed and effective model for improving secure software practices in different types of organizations throughout the world.
 Translations and supporting tools have been contributed by the community to facilitate adoption and alignment.
 With version 2.0, we further improve the model to deal with some of its current limitations.

 After a period of intensive discussions and with input from practitioners and the OWASP community during summits in Europe and the US on the best way forward, we take a new approach for version 2.0 based on the input we gathered.